massoncheg/forgejo-docs/docs/user/agit-support.md

 - `refs/<for|draft|for-review>/<branch>/<session>`: Refspec **(required)**
   - `for`/`draft``for-review`: This parameter describes the Pull Request type. **for** opens a normal Pull Request. **draft** and **for-review** are currently silently ignored.
   - `<branch>`: The target branch that a Pull Request should be merged against **(required)**
-  - `<session>`: The local branch that should be submitted remotely.
-If left empty, the currently checked out branch will be used by default.
+  - `<session>`: The local branch that should be submitted remotely. **If left empty,** the currently checked out branch will be submitted by default, however, you **must** use `topic`.
 - `-o <topic|title|description|force-push>`: Push options
   - `topic`: Topic.
-Under the hood, this is just a branch.
-If you want to push any further commits to a Pull Request that was created using AGit, you **must** use the same topic, as it is used to associate your new commits with your existing Pull Request.
+Under the hood, this is just a branch. **If left empty,** `<session>`, if present, will be used instead.
+Otherwise, Forgejo will return an error.
+If you want to push additional commits to a Pull Request that was created using AGit, you **must** use the same topic.
-  - `title`: Title of the Pull Request.
-If left empty, the first line of the first new Git commit will be used instead.
+  - `title`: Title of the Pull Request. **If left empty,** the first line of the first new Git commit will be used instead.
   - `description`: Description of the Pull Request.
-  - `force-push`: Necessary when rebasing or amending your previous commits.
+  - `force-push`: Necessary when rebasing, amending or [retrospectively modifying](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) your previous commits.
 Otherwise, a new Pull Request will be opened, **even if you use the same topic**.

+---

-In summary, Forgejo relies on the `topic` parameter and a linear commit history in order to associate new commits with an existing Pull Request.
-If you amend a commit, squash all of your commits or otherwise [retroactively modify](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) commits that have already been submitted, you should use the `force-push` parameter to avoid opening a duplicate Pull Request.
+Forgejo relies on the `topic` parameter and a linear commit history in order to associate new commits with an existing Pull Request.

-**For Gerrit users:** Forgejo does not support [Change-Ids](https://gerrit-review.googlesource.com/Documentation/user-changeid.html).
+**For Gerrit users:** Forgejo does not support [Gerrit's Change-Ids](https://gerrit-review.googlesource.com/Documentation/user-changeid.html).